 Run through the linear open space of Evergreen Park.

-Get involved in the design of Forsyth Park, a new commnuity park in the City Centre.
+Check out the design of Forsyth Park, a new commnuity park under construction in the City Centre.

 Explore the birthplace of reforestation in BC inside Surrey's Green Timbers Urban Forest.